MBAhmadi/ML-Learning/README.md

 - [Introduction](#introduction)
 - [Learning Goals](#learning-goals)

 ## Introduction

-This project is part of my journey to learn machine learning.
-The goal is to [specific goal, e.g., build a model to predict house prices, classify images, etc.], while applying and understanding various ML concepts and techniques.
+This project is part of my journey to learn Python and machine learning.
+The goal is to [specific goal, e.g., build a model to predict house prices, classify images, etc.], while applying and understanding various Python and ML concepts and techniques.

 ## Learning Goals

+- Master the basics of Python programming.
-- Understand the basics of machine learning.
+- Understand the fundamentals of machine learning.
 - Learn how to preprocess data.
 - Gain experience in training and evaluating machine learning models.
-- Explore different machine learning algorithms.
+- Explore different machine learning algorithms and techniques.
 - Learn how to use popular ML libraries such as scikit-learn, TensorFlow, or PyTorch.